 What are Workflows in Salesforce?

 What is the workflow in Salesforce?
 Several activities are involved in the Salesforce application that may include and involve some action that is to be triggered when the event occurs.
 Without any technical assistance and knowledge, the Salesforce administrator or the user can create the rules that are also known as workflows.
 Even the coders with minimum development experience can easily use these tools that can help them in initializing the processes.

 Now learn Salesforce from the comfort of your home.
 Sign up for our online training classes today!

 Salesforce workflow rules do not only involve setting up an action that is related to the activity and has to be created as and when required.
-These processes usually save time and efforts even for high-value employees.
+These processes usually save time and effort even for high-value employees.
 Here we will discuss the complete process to create the workflow rules and the process that is adopted by Salesforce to create the rules.
-Usually, workflows have two components that can help the sales people in getting the information about the quantity, type, and results that are expected from a scenario.
+Usually, workflows have two components that can help the salespeople in getting the information about the quantity, type, and results that are expected from a scenario.
 These two components are listed below:

 - Criteria: The rule has the “if” part that is basically associated with the rule and must be true in order to take the action with the associated expression.